RolnickLab/climart/README.md

 ## Baselines

-To reproduce our paper results (for seed = 7), you may choose any of our pre-defined configs in the [configs/model](configs/model) folder (for now only mlp) and train it as follows
+To reproduce our paper results (for seed = 7), you may choose any of our pre-defined configs in the [configs/model](configs/model) folder and train it as follows

  ```
-# Soon: you can replace mlp with "graphnet", "gcn", or "cnn"
+# You can replace mlp with "graphnet", "gcn", or "cnn" to run a different ML model
 # To train on the CPU, choose trainer.gpus=0
 python run.py seed=7 model=mlp trainer.gpus=1
 ```